Sanne Peters Front-end architecture, linking design and development

 At Bankai I work closely as a link between design and code.
 I facilitate (communication) systems that promote cooperation between Designers and Software Developers, like styleguides and component-based systems in Vue and React.
 On top of that I also just to write code.

-Together with Tom Klaassen en Wietse Klomp on several projects for TNO, CZ, NXP Semi-Conductors and a few more.
+Together with Tom Klaassen en Wietse Klomp on several projects for TNO, NXP Semi-Conductors and a few more.

 Interaction design at Bed & Breakfast Europe